preasumiturreus/manjaro_configs/README.md

 Another option to alsa_out is zita_a2j and zita_j2a.
 [Here](https://kokkinizita.linuxaudio.org/linuxaudio/zita-ajbridge-doc/quickguide.html)

 I was having a problem with my optical output (S/PDIFF) after installing jackaudio.
 To fix, run alsamixer, and select the motherboard's sound card.
 Using arrow key, select the S/PDIFF playback channel, and press 'M' to unmute.
+A good explanation of alsamixer is available at [linuxaudio wiki](https://wiki.linuxaudio.org/wiki/alsa_and_kxstudio).
 ![alsamixer config](https://github.com/preasumiturreus/manjaro_configs/blob/main/Screenshot_2021-11-19_12-24-20.png?raw=true)

 I hope to get better performance from my motherboards sound chip than the usb DAC.
 The downside to this is my 5 channel speaker set now is on the same sound card as my headphones connected to the amplifier to the SPDIFF port.